blakebrandon-hub/Groove-Hub-Chat/README.md

 # Groove Hub

-Groove Hub is an interactive real-time music-sharing platform where users can create collaborative playlists, chat with friends, and enjoy synchronized YouTube video playback together.
-Groove Hub is designed to bring people together through the power of music.
+Groove Hub is a chatroom where you can share music from YouTube, build collaborative playlists, and enjoy watching and listening with others in real-time.

 ## Features